 2.11: We will not offer remuneration for writing already published online or in print, unless the author is producing a translation into English of a piece already published elsewhere.
 We will not provide payment for opinion articles significantly composed of material already in the public domain.

-2.12: Members of The Ecologist editorial team and staff or trustees of the Resurgence Trust will not be remunerated for articles.
+2.12: Members of The Ecologist editorial team and staff or trustees of the Resurgence Trust, owner of The Ecologist, will not be remunerated for articles.

-2.14: Only articles that are approved for publication by The Ecologist’s editor, and which are filed according to The Ecologist’s style guidelines, will be remunerated.
+2.15: Only articles that are approved for publication by The Ecologist’s Co-Editor (Content), and which are filed according to The Ecologist’s style guidelines, will be remunerated.

 3: Supporting Materials